 How can we bring new perspectives to our varying relationships with English grammar?
 How does a ‘good’ writer structure a sentence?
 How can we rethink the building blocks of written communication, and generate new forms of language to suit different needs?

-In this workshop led by curator and writer Taylor Le Melle, we will review concepts that have been put forward by one particular system of English grammar.
-We will discuss some of the common elements that can be used to structure a sentence or phrase, and will look at examples of how these elements have been ‘mis-used’ by writers of fiction and song.
-Join us in thinking through how we can re-formulate the sentences in existing texts and use these methods day-to-day: writing emails, letters, poems, essays – or art criticism.
+In this resource developed by curator and writer Taylor Le Melle, review concepts that have been put forward by one particular system of English grammar.
+Look at some of the common elements that can be used to structure a sentence or phrase, and will consider examples of how these elements have been ‘mis-used’ by writers of fiction and song.
+Think through how we can re-formulate the sentences in existing texts and use these methods day-to-day: writing emails, letters, poems, essays – or art criticism.

 Groundwerk is a monthly series of free practical workshops for artists and creatives wishing to gain the skills to support their practice.
-This session has been programmed in response to Ima-Abasi Okon and Taylor Le Melle’s exhibition, Technical – Adjacent, currently on in our gallery space.
+This resource was developed in response to Ima-Abasi Okon and Taylor Le Melle’s exhibition, Technical – Adjacent, exhibited in our gallery space from 18 January – 29 February 2020.
 A version of the workshop was initially developed for Chisenhale Gallery in July 2019.

 // ABOUT TAYLOR LE MELLE